-This guide will walk you through who needs to file, which forms to use, and how to easily meet the deadline.
+This guide will walk you through who needs to file, which forms to use, and how to submit your Texas franchise tax return on time.

-The Texas Comptroller of Public Accounts administers franchise tax collection and requires most business entities to file a Franchise Tax Report annually, even if no tax is due.
+The Texas Comptroller of Public Accounts administers franchise tax collection and requires most business entities to file a franchise tax report (also called a franchise tax return) annually, even if no tax is due.
+Understanding the Texas franchise tax filing requirements for your entity type is the first step toward compliance.

 Corporations